Published on in Vol 25 (2023)

 1. Guo G, Zheng Y, Ma X, Sun L, Wushouer Q, Jia B, Yusufu M, Wen S, Abudureyimu T, Peng X, Liu Z, Mamut X, Chen Y, Zhang J, Yang Y, Huangfu L, Li J, Zhang W. eDOTS: Improving the Treatment of Pulmonary Tuberculosis in Xinjiang, China.
 Infection and Drug Resistance 2023;Volume 16:7497 View

-2. Leung C, Alacapa J, Gonçalves Tasca B, Villanueva A, Masulit S, Ignacio M, Uy K, Pell C, van Kalmthout K, Powers R, Fielding K, Jerene D. Digital Adherence Technologies and Differentiated Care for Tuberculosis Treatment in the Philippines Acceptability Among Persons With TB, Healthcare Workers and Key Informants: Qualitative Interview Study (Preprint).
-JMIR Human Factors 2023 View
+2. Leung C, Alacapa J, Tasca B, Villanueva A, Masulit S, Ignacio M, Uy K, Pell C, van Kalmthout K, Powers R, Fielding K, Jerene D. Digital Adherence Technologies and Differentiated Care for Tuberculosis Treatment and Their Acceptability Among Persons With Tuberculosis, Health Care Workers, and Key Informants in the Philippines: Qualitative Interview Study.
+JMIR Human Factors 2024;11:e54117 View